Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics/analytics-event-reference.md

 #### SessionInfo

-This hit contains information about the previous launch session, such as the session length.
+The `SessionInfo` contains information about the previously launched session, such as the session length.
 This information is sent as an individual hit if the `backdateSessionInfo` flag is enabled in your configuration.
 If the flag is not enabled, the information is sent as part of the launch event.

 ### Identity extension